fwu03/Smartphone_Survey/Proposal.md

 ![alt text](chisq.PNG)

-where:
-r : number of rows.
+r: number of rows <br/>
-c : number of columns.
+c: number of columns <br/>
-O_ik : observed count of the cell in the i row and the k column.
+O_ik: observed count of the cell in the i row and the k column <br/>
-E_ik : the expected count of the cell in the i row and the k column.
+E_ik: the expected count of the cell in the i row and the k column <br/>

 Data collected from the survey will be analyzed using R. A contingency table will be created, then follow by a chi-square test of independence.